nmpowell/carbon-intensity-forecast-tracking/README.md

 Tracking differences between the UK National Grid's Carbon Intensity forecast and its eventual recorded value.

 The UK's National Grid Electricity System Operator (NGESO) publishes an API showing half-hourly carbon intensity in different GB regions.
 The data is based upon real, live generation statistics, values describing the relative carbon intensity of different energy sources, and a complex model describing inter-region interaction.
-It also exposes a 48-hour forecast.
+It also has a 48-hour forecast.

-The [API itself](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v2-0-0) does not seem to record or expose historical forecasts.
-We want to know: how reliable are they?
+For times in the future, forecasts are updated every half hour.
+But [the API](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v2-0-0) does not seem to record historical forecasts.
+I want to know: how reliable are they?

 This repo uses GitHub Actions to do [git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/).
 It is heavily inspired by [food-scraper](https://github.com/codeinthehole/food-scraper).